worldbank/Python-for-Data-Science/anaconda_virtual_environments.md

 `conda install seaborn`

-Hint 1: you can append -y to your statement to automatically proceed without being prompted to tap 'y' for yes.
+Hint 1: we recommend using conda install first, as it automatically installs other low-level libraries that your new library requires.
+If it doesn't work, try pip install first.
+Some libraries use custom conda channels (eg. conda-forge) in which case their documentation will indicate a slightly different installation command (eg. conda install -c conda-forge osmnx).

-Hint 2: for some packages, you may need to use a different Conda statement, eg. if installing for a different Conda channel.
-Search for package-specific help if needed or consult this Conda Cheatsheet.
+Hint 2: you can append -y to your statement to automatically proceed without being prompted to tap 'y' for yes.

 ### Step 5: Install ipykernel
 For your environment to work on Jupyter notebooks, you need to install ipykernel as follows: